StevenWojsnis/Multiclass_Regression_Classifier/README.md

 Different runtime options (such as model-training method and dataset are selected via command line arguments / runtime inputs.
 See the
 Softmax_regression_readme.txt file for instructions on how to run the program and choose these different options.

+After training the model the program then tests the model on a section of the dataset.
+The accuracy of that test is shown as output.
+Additionally, plots showing the calculated loss over the training process are generated and shown.